 Reader, sit down: It’s time I told you a story.
 It’s a tale about a bunch of fantasy fans who were granted their greatest wish, and a smaller number of haters who grumbled through the whole thing.

 Let’s back up a bit and explain what Cleganebowl actually is.
 As you’ll remember, one of the first things we learn about Sandor is his fraught relationship with his older brother, Gregor “the Mountain” Clegane.
 When they were children, Gregor was the one who thrust Sandor’s face into burning coals, giving him distinctive scars and a lifelong fear of fire.
 Later, Gregor became a knight and committed a whole bunch of war crimes, which gave Sandor a deep distrust of the entire concept of knighthood.
 Though they spent the show’s first few seasons on Team Lannister, you’d be hard-pressed to find a pair of siblings who hate each other more.
 Remember the tournament from season one?

-Since then, both Clegane brothers have changed a lot, and not just because one of them’s played by a completely different actor.
+Since then, both Clegane brothers have changed a lot.
 The Mountain got killed in a trial by combat, then turned into a Frankenstein monster, and now acts as Queen Cersei’s personal bodyguard.
-The Hound joined the kingsguard, quit the kingsguard, wandered around the Riverlands, made a friend, got whupped by Brienne, took a gap year, then joined the Brotherhood Without Banners in their fight against the White Walkers.
+The Hound joined the kingsguard, quit the kingsguard, wandered around the Riverlands, made a friend, got whupped by Brienne, took a gap year, joined the Brotherhood Without Banners in their fight against the White Walkers, then wound up teaming up with Arya for a road trip back down to Kings Landing with vengeance on his mind.